What’s the best size for Slider Images?

 2. Don’t use images larger than they need to be.

-If you’re using “Auto Responsive”, and the slider is placed inside a boxed container within your site, and the slider’s width never increases larger than 1200px, your image’s original width should be no larger than 1200px.
+If the Slider is placed inside a boxed container within your site, and the Slider’s width never increases larger than 1200px, your image’s original width should be no larger than 1200px.

 3. Images will always scale based on the slider’s “Layers Grid Size” ratio.